 The base of a cross lies near the site of the old chapel’s porch, while another was close to the mill dam, on the banks of the mill pool.
-The base of a cross has been re-erected near St Francis’s church.
+The base of a cross was re-erected near St Francis’s church.

 Mill Road Workhouse

-Mill Road was the first workhouse built in Liverpool – in 1835-45.
+Mill Road was Liverpool’s first workhouse – in 1835-45.
 It had 690 beds and a 150-bed mental hospital.
 Later it became the Mill Road Maternity Hospital.

 Garston, Liverpool (History) https://en.wikipedia.org/wiki/Garston,_Liverpool#History (accessed 16th January 2018)